-This video goes for 2.5hrs and should be the first thing ANY new GPR-SLICE user watches.
+This video goes for two hours and should be the first thing ANY new GPR-SLICE user watches.
 It introduces almost everything you need to know in order to get started with GPR-SLICE.

 This video assumes you are using either GPS or robotic total station navigation for your GPR data.
-If you aren’t using these methods, please consult the user manual (available via your user Dropbox folder; the first few minutes of the below video shows where to find the user manual), or contact us for face-to-face training via Skype (which is included in the price of your GPR-SLICE licence).
+If you aren’t using these methods, please consult the user manual, check out the other GPR-SLICE training videos, or contact us for face-to-face training via Skype (which is included in the price of your GPR-SLICE licence).
 We still recommend watching this video, though, so you get an understanding of the software and data processing/filtering basics.
 Every GPR-SLICE user should watch this video, even if they aren’t processing GPS- or TS-based GPR data.

 If you use anti-virus software, you may have troubles opening or updating GPR-SLICE.
 We have observed problems with AVG Anti-Virus, Kaspersky Anti-Virus, and BitDefender.
 You will need to add the C:\slice\v7.0\gprslicev7.exe file and/or the entire directory at C:\slice\ into your anti-virus software’s white-list to override the anti-virus software.

 After watching this video, we strongly recommend you check out the following tutorial videos: